Jabbawukis/sample-efficiency-evaluation-results/probing_on_dataset_slices.md

 we count the number of facts with specific occurrences up until the slice seen by the model at said checkpoint.
 The model checkpoint is probed and the accuracy depending on the number of occurrences up until the slice is calculated.

-#### Cumulative distribution function (CDF) Analysis
+#### Correct Answer Probability Analysis

-For each checkpoint,
-we optimize the CDF parameters ($\lambda$) and derive the probability of the model to answer a fact correctly given the number of occurrences of the fact in the training data up until the slice seen by the model at said checkpoint.
-Additionally, we optimize the maximum possible probability a model can achieve on a fact given the number of occurrences of the fact in the training data up until the slice seen by the model at said checkpoint.
+For each checkpoint, derive the probability of the model to answer a fact correctly given the number of occurrences of the fact in the training data up until the slice seen by the model at said checkpoint.

-The minimum possible probability is set to $\frac{1}{\text{answer space}}$.
+We optimize ...

 $$f(x; \lambda) = 1 - e^{-\lambda x} , x\ge 0$$
 $$mapped(i;x;\lambda) = min\_prob(i) + (max\_prob(i) - min\_prob(i)) * f(x; \lambda) $$

-The CDF parameters are optimized by minimizing the negative log-likelihood of the model's predictions up until the slice seen by the model:
+The parameters are optimized by minimizing the negative log-likelihood of the model's predictions up until the slice seen by the model:

 $$\min_{\lambda; max\_prob}LL(\lambda; max\_prob) -\sum_{i=1}^{N} T_i*\log(mapped(i;occur(i); \lambda)) + (1 - T_i)*\log(mapped(i;occur(i);\lambda))$$

 Where: